vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The foremost (ādi) of these is referred to as Adirāma (v.
 99), in all likelihood ¯ the name of the main Rāma temple just behind the Laks.maṇa Mandir.
 The second is Bhogarāma (v.
 100), which is the name of the Vākāt.aka temple that nowadays is in the possession of the Mahānubhāva sect.
 The third, Guptarāma, (v.
 101), refers to a small (Vākāt.aka) temple partly carved into a recess in the rock below the path that leads up to the hill.
 And, finally, Saṅkharāma which, ´ in view of Laks.maṇa’s designation as Saṅkha (v.
 96), may refer to the Laks ´ .maṇa Temple, thus being an appropriate conclusion of the tour of the holy places of Ramtek as described in the inscription in question, found in this very temple.

-The Māhātmya ends with a stotra, an As.t.aka praising Rāmacandra in eight Sārd¯ulavikrīd ´ . ita verses.
+The Māhātmya ends with a stotra, an As.t.aka praising Rāmacandra in eight Sārdūlavikrīd ´ . ita verses.
 The worn state of great parts of it makes it hard to read, but from what remains it appears that Rāma is thought identical with Vis.ṇu–Nārāyaṇa, equated with the primordial Purus.a (v.
 111), the Lord of the Advaita doctrine (v.
 104), who, next to the exploits known from the Rāmāyaṇa, churned the ocean of milk (v.
 105), the remembrance of whose Name (rāmeti nāma, v.
-108) leads his devotees to the realm of bliss, and who has been installed on the Sind¯ura Mountain by Agastya (v.
+108) leads his devotees to the realm of bliss, and who has been installed on the Sindūra Mountain by Agastya (v.
 100).

 The last part of the inscription is practically illegible.
 What it could possibly contain has already been discussed above.

 Editorial principles

-The following edition of this inscription is based on two publications of it by Mi rashi; the first one (together with Kulkarni) referred to as M(l), in Epigraphia Indica XXV (1939–40), the second one in an appendix of his book Meghad¯uta mem.
+The following edition of this inscription is based on two publications of it by Mi rashi; the first one (together with Kulkarni) referred to as M(l), in Epigraphia Indica XXV (1939–40), the second one in an appendix of his book Meghadūta mem.
 Rāmagiri arthāt Rāmt.ek (Nagpur 1959), referred to as M(2).
 Unfortu nately, I was not allowed to take photographs or a rubbing of the inscription stone and no other such material was available to me.

 On the whole, M(1) is to be preferred above M(2), but occasionally the reading of M(2) seems more plausible.
 Mirashi does not account for the dis crepancies between his two editions.
 M(1) gives an estimate of the number of syllables erased or illegible.
 This made it possible to restore the metrical composition of the text.
 I took advantage of the metres that were suggested by